-13. Equality and diversity
+14. Equality and diversity

-- 13.1 To meet the needs of our diverse residents, repairs can be reported to us in multiple ways, including by post, email, phone, text, through our website or via an advocate. - 13.2 We will endeavour to meet the needs of vulnerable residents if they require additional support at any time during the lifecycle of a repair. - 13.3 We recognise that residents who are vulnerable or have special needs may require special considerations and we are committed to being sensitive to and meeting those needs.
-This may include arranging repairs for issues that are not normally landlord responsibility (e.g. changing lightbulbs), carrying out repairs more urgently than normal (e.g. prioritising a heating repair for an older resident with severe arthritis) or making other reasonable adjustments to meet the needs of vulnerable residents and those with disabilities. - 13.4 We will work with our contractors to ensure they make all reasonable efforts offer appointments at a time that suit all tenants' needs and will take account of the needs of vulnerable residents, in particular.
+- 14.1 To meet the needs of our diverse residents, repairs can be reported to us in multiple ways, including by post, email, phone, text, through our website or via an advocate. - 14.2 We will endeavour to meet the needs of vulnerable residents if they require additional support at any time during the lifecycle of a repair. - 14.3 We recognise that residents who are vulnerable or have special needs may require special considerations and we are committed to being sensitive to and meeting those needs.
+This may include arranging repairs for issues that are not normally landlord responsibility (e.g. changing lightbulbs), carrying out repairs more urgently than normal (e.g. prioritising a heating repair for an older resident with severe arthritis) or making other reasonable adjustments to meet the needs of vulnerable residents and those with disabilities. - 14.4 We will work with our contractors to ensure they make all reasonable efforts offer appointments at a time that suit all tenants' needs and will take account of the needs of vulnerable residents, in particular.

-14. Monitoring and compliance
+15. Monitoring and compliance

-- 14.1 Information relevant to repairs are logged and maintained securely on our housing management system. - 14.2 Performance is reviewed by the Senior Management Team monthly. - 14.3 The CDS Board of Management receives a dashboard of monthly Key Performance Indicators at each meeting, which includes multiple performance metrics related to repairs. - 14.4 Residents are contacted after the completion of non-emergency repairs to determine their satisfaction.
-These results and our other KPIs are subject to detailed scrutiny quarterly by the Services Committee of the Board. - 14.5 We will monitor the implementation of this policy through analysis of customer feedback and regular case reviews by the Housing Services Manager with the relevant Housing Officer. - 14.6 The responsive repairs service will be subject to periodic internal audits to ensure compliance with policy and procedures.
+- 15.1 Information relevant to repairs are logged and maintained securely on our housing management system. - 15.2 Performance is reviewed by managers monthly. - 15.3 The CDS Board of Management receives information about repairs performance for each meeting, including satisfaction indicators. - 15.4 We attempt to contact residents at least once after the completion of non-emergency repairs to determine their satisfaction.
+These results and our other KPIs are subject to detailed scrutiny quarterly by the Services Committee of the Board of Management. - 15.5 We will monitor the implementation of this policy through analysis of performance information, including customer feedback and regular case reviews. - 15.6 The responsive repairs service will be subject to periodic internal audits to ensure compliance with policy and procedures.

-15. Confidentiality
+16. Confidentiality

-- 15.1 CDS will collect and process data in line with our current Data Protection Policy. - 15.2 Personal information will be shared with repairs contractors without the explicit consent of the person concerned.
+- 16.1 CDS will collect and process data in line with our current Data Protection Policy. - 16.2 Personal information will be shared with repairs contractors without the explicit consent of the person concerned.

-16. Legislation and Regulation
+17. Legislation and Regulation